1) Hi, I have questions that are not answered below, can I text the owners of the house?

 Just Music group is Approx $80 FJ for 2 hours.
 We recommend a Fiji Style Meal during your stay.
 It is called a Lovo.
 Approx 30FJ per person.
 Lovo is recommended for 4 or more guests.

 A big reason for us going is to fish.
 We prefer surf fishing and wonder if its ok to surf fish along the shore lines there and if there are other places we can fish from the surf around Taveuni.
 I will likely fish everyday.
 If you know of a boat captain/boat there that we might be able to hire out for a day big game fishing we might do that as well.
-Yes, you can fish the shoreline, yes it its tidal!
-Kayak fishing will be your best bet I think.
+Yes, you can fish the shoreline, Kayak fishing will be fun.
 I have the kayaks!
 You can fish along the small islands and snorkel in the day to find the fish :)

-Leave some for me :) offer the neighbors some fish!!!
-You can hire a small boat to take you around to fish!
-Our caretaker will hire him to pick you up in the backyard.
-Timing the tide of course!!!
+Leave some for me :) You can hire a small boat to take you around to fish!

 Do we need any kind of fishing license to fish there.
 No -A FISHING LICENSE IS REQUIRED IF YOU SELL THE FISH!
 Just Don't fish infront of Tramontos restaurant to Matei point, they are protecting it.
 Fishing off our beach is fine and from the kayaks around the islands.